telekom/cluster-api-ipam-provider-infoblox/README.md

 We've currently only implemented one strategy for identifying the hostname of a machine, since it's the one we (Deutsche Telekom) are using.
 In case you have other requirements, we're open to accept contributions for new strategies.
 Please open an issue if you're interested.

 Our strategy uses the name of the CAPI `Machine` as the hostname.
 To determine the Machine name the provider follows the owner chain from the `IPAddressClaim` via the infrastructure provider resources to the `Machine`.
-Our implementation is currently provider specific and only supports the VSphere and metal3 providers.
+This is used by searching through the owner references up to a depth of five.

 To enable setting DNS entries, set the `spec.dnsZone` parameter on the `InfobloxIPPool` to your desired zone.
 The resulting DNS entries will then be `<machine name>.<dnsZone>`.
 The DNS view will be set to `default.<dnsZone>`.